polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ## 2. Stakeholders

 ### 2.1.
-Developers of Relay-Chains and Para-Chains
+Developers of Blockchains

-Developers responsible for creating relay-chains and para-chains within the Polkadot ecosystem who intend to leverage the benefits offered by the Sassafras Protocol.
+Developers responsible for creating blockchains who intend to leverage the benefits offered by the Sassafras Protocol.

 ### 2.2.
-Developers of Polkadot Relay-Chain
+Contributors to the Polkadot Ecosystem

-Developers contributing to the Polkadot relay-chain, which plays a pivotal role in facilitating the interoperability and functionality of the Sassafras Protocol within the broader Polkadot network.
+Developers contributing to the Polkadot ecosystem, both relay-chain and para-chains.
+The protocol will have a central role in the next generation Polkadot relay chain block authoring system.

 ## 3. Notation and Convention